 A few minutes later, I awoke to my seven-year-old son kissing my cheek.
 I opened my eyes and said groggily, “Happy Valentines Day!”

 He rushed out of my room and returned shortly with two handmade cards, one for his daddy and one for me.
 I knew about the one for his daddy.
 Last week when we were off from school for parent teacher conferences, I set both kids up to the table and provided them with paper and markers and stickers to make cards for their dad.
-I didn’t realize that David had covertly made a card for me too.
+I didn’t realize that D had covertly made a card for me too.

 I got downstairs to find that we finally got enough snow here in eastern Pennsylvania to cover the grass.